Working with Art Stone

 Making jewelery is also a possibility: form pebbles of clay , punctur holes with a skewer, string lacing of leather through them.

-You can work on a pre-formed figure of styrofoam, gypsum, ecoshape, or aluminum foil (cover the film with painting tape).
+You can work on a preformed figure of polystyrene foam, plaster, ecoshape, or aluminium foil (mask the foil with masking tape).

 Art Stone is available in pots of 300 and 1250 grams.